Edicy/erply-voog-stock-sync/README.md

 Minimal CLI and webhook server to keep product stock in sync between Erply and Voog.

-- One-way: Erply → Voog by SKU
+- Erply → Voog: mirror Erply stock by SKU to Voog
-- Two-way POC: Voog change → set Erply absolute stock (registration/write-off)
+- Voog → Erply: set Erply absolute stock to match Voog (registration/write-off)
-- Webhook server stub for order events
+- Webhook server stub for future order events

 Proven in a live test:
 - Set Erply stock to 10 → mirrored to Voog (bulk update) OK